A breakdown of late Self-Assessment fines and penalties

-If you missed the January 31st Self Assessment deadline, you will be fined £100 for a late return.
+If you miss the January 31st Self-Assessment deadline, you will be fined £100 for a late return.
 You have 30 days to pay your tax before 5% is charged on it.
 You have 90 days to get your return in after which it will cost you £10 a day in fines.

-Here at Listentotaxman we know that many people required to make Self Assessment returns end up incurring late penalties and charges without realising it was happening.
-Here we explain when and what those penalties will be if you have missed the deadline.
+Here at Listentotaxman we know that many people required to make Self-Assessment returns end up incurring late penalties and charges without realising it was happening.
+Here we explain when and what those penalties will be if you miss the deadline.